Secondary Asbestos Exposure

 Even at the height of asbestos usage, men were at the greatest risk of exposure.
 During this period, men were more likely to hold jobs with a high risk of direct asbestos exposure.
 At the same time, the family and household members of these men were at risk of secondary asbestos exposure.

-Workers in certain industries, such as construction, continue to risk asbestos exposure today.
-As a result, their loved ones also continue to risk secondary exposure.
+Workers in some industries, like construction, still have a risk of asbestos exposure today.
+As a result, their loved ones are at risk of secondary exposure.

 Family members of asbestos workers face a risk of secondary exposure.
 Household members of individuals in the following occupations may have experienced secondhand asbestos exposure: